prl-mushr/mushr-website/content/tutorials/mujoco_figure8.md

 ## The launch file explained

 Lines 12-14 create arguments with default values (note: these values can be set externally while running the launch file).
-Lines 16-20, initialize a node with parameters "control_topic", "init_pose_topic" and "plan_file", which if you recall are used in rospy.get_param() in path_publisher.py. ``value=$(arg control_topic)``, sets value as the value assigned to control_topic.
-If no value was assigned to control_topic, the default is used.
-In case you decide to make modifications and add some parameters, make sure you always assign default values to the arguments.
-(Might be confusing, make it clearer.)
+Lines 16-20, initialize a node with parameters "control_topic", "init_pose_topic" and "plan_file", which if you recall are used in rospy.get_param() in path_publisher.py.
+We can set values to arguments (arg) while executing the launch file.
+If no value was assigned to the argument, the default is used.
+In case you decide to make modifications and add some more arguments, make sure you always assign default values to the arguments.

 ## Catkin_make